johncclayton/tools-of-the-trade/progress-statement/README.md

 Deployment is to the local machine into another directory, as specified by the ``deployment_dir`` param in the config.ini.

-This also relies on a correcly set up python environment.
+This also relies on a correctly set up python environment.
 This can be created using the ``requirements.txt`` file.

-The reason that this is a local deployment is because the system relies on Norgate data, which is only available on the local machine.
+The reason that this is a local deployment is that the system relies on Norgate data, which is only available on the local machine.

 # Service Installation (Manual Steps)